xuehansong/TheWorldAvatar/Agents/ThingsBoardAgent/README.md

 #### Mapping files
 What are the mapping files and why are they required?
 The mapping files define how data received from the API is connected to the knowledge graph (KG).
-Specifically, each JSON key in the readingsrepresents a specific measure that needs to be represented by an IRI, if it should be saved in the database.
+Specifically, each JSON key in the readings represents a specific measure that needs to be represented by an IRI, if it should be saved in the database.

 Furthermore, measures can be grouped into one time-series (will result in one time-series instance per group in the KG).